sleepjie/Valanar/Valanar Superdocument.md

 Public education, healthcare, security and many common services come at a low price, if not for free to any Venizian citizen.
 While its people live under a government that controls most of their societal functions, they do so comfortably.
 Such freedoms do come at a cost, however, as
 ##### Geography and Landmarks
 Venizia itself is a city state, and other than the farms and hamlets dotted around the island, the majority of its inhabitants reside within city limits.
-The island on which Venizia was built is part of an archipelago of islands known as the Venetian Isles, which the city was named after.
-The
+The island on which Venizia was built is part of an archipelago of islands known as the Venetian Isles, which the city was named after; its geography features low, rolling hills, fertile plains, and craggy cliffs which provide the isle with plenty of natural beauty and defensible positions.
 ##### Settlements & Structures
-Venizia itself being a city state, there are
+Venizia itself is crisscrossed by **man-made canals**, designed by Dwarrow engineers to facilitate trade and water management.
+Gondolas and flat-bottomed boats are the primary means of transportation within the city.

 The Royal College of Venizia was established by its first King after the dissolution of Old Vitgaard, intended to be the culmination of the country’s collective knowledge.
 ##### Military and Naval Power
 Venizia keeps a well paid and well trained standing army to act as both their central judicial authority as well as law enforcement.

+---
 ### Nauska
 ##### Population and Demographics
 The majority of the population of Nauska is represented by Kanin who have occupied the lands since long before Dol’Calandria was ever settled by Humans.
 Eldain bade